Sperm Test: Should You Get a Semen Analysis?

+A sperm test (also known as a semen analysis) is the most common way to assess male fertility.
 When you're trying to conceive (TTC), it’s easy to focus solely on ovulation, menstrual cycles, and hormone levels.
-However, male factor infertility contributes to around 40–50% of all TTC issues — and a semen analysis is the simplest, fastest way to check for that.
+However, male factor infertility contributes to around 40–50% of all TTC issues - and a sperm test is the simplest, fastest way to check for that.

 Not only is it minimally invasive and cost-effective, but it also offers vital data that can save you weeks or months of uncertainty and stress.